-On September 16, 1503 all the cardinals met in the Vatican for a very difficult conclave to appoint Pope Alexander VI's successor.
+On September 16, 1503 all the cardinals met for a very difficult conclave to appoint Pope Alexander VI's successor.
 Cesare Borgia, called il Valentino, son of the deceased pope was determined to influence the outcome of the conclave, but a bout of malaria kept him away from Rome; some cardinals supported Cardinal Giuliano della Rovere, nephew of Pope Sixtus IV and a fierce enemy of Alexander VI and of his ambitious son, but other cardinals had been favoured by the deceased pope and feared to lose their privileges.

 Eventually on September 22, the cardinals, fearing a prolonged conclave would lead to increased external pressures, ended the stalemate and voted for Cardinal Francesco Todeschini Piccolomini, nephew of Pope Pius II (see a page on this pope), who for this reason called himself Pius III.
 During the controversial pontificate of Alexander VI, Cardinal Todeschini Piccolomini had preferred to stay away from Rome and devote himself to embellishing Siena, where he usually resided, and the family fief of Pienza.